ermouth/couchbox/README.md

 ### Hooks and workers

-TLDR: one worker for one DB.
+TLDR: one hook worker for one CouchDB bucket (DB).

 All hooks originating from one CouchDB bucket run in one worker thread.
+This is

-This is bit different from CouchDB query server, where each ddoc has own SpiderMonkey instance.
+different from CouchDB query server model, where each ddoc has own SpiderMonkey instance.

+The ‘one worker for a DB’ approach guarantees sequential changes processing without complicated cross-worker interlocks.
+To avoid worker global scope intervention each hook runs in a separate node.js `vm` context.

+__Note__, that REST API employs yet another model of workers, also different from CouchDB.

-On any DB ddoc change worker must restart entirely.
-In this case running hooks are not killed immediately, they are allowed to resolve/reject each.
-Worker to die receives changes until new worker successfully start, then waits for running jobs to finish, and then terminates itself.
+On any DB ddoc change hook worker must restart entirely.
+In this case running fns aren’t killed immediately, they are allowed to resolve/reject each.
+Worker to die receives
+\_changes until new worker successfully start, then waits for running jobs to finish, and then terminates itself.

 Worker may command supervisor to restart itself, if decides there were too many hanged